 Introduction

-Conduct a taxonomic, systematic, geographical, ecological and biomorphological analysis of vascular plants growing on the school site.
+Conduct a taxonomic, systematic, geographical and ecological-biomorphological analysis of vascular plants growing on the school site.

 Natural conditions of the study area